This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.

-- Spoon the COLD mascarpone cream into your bowl and beat on a medium-low speed (speed 3 on your stand mixer).
-Slowly pour in the heavy cream, allowing the mascarpone cheese to turn to a liquid consistency.
+- Spoon the mascarpone cream into your bowl and beat on a medium-low speed (speed 3 on your stand mixer).
+Slowly pour in the heavy cream, about 1 cup, allowing the mascarpone cheese to turn to a liquid consistency.

-- Then increase the mixing speed to high (speed 8-10) and beat it until soft peaks form.
+- Add the remaining heavy cream then increase the mixing speed to high (speed 8-10) and beat it until soft peaks form.

 - Next, add the powdered sugar and vanilla extract, beating on low until sugar is incorporated.
-Then continue beating at a high speed until stiff peaks form.
+Continuing beating at a high speed until stiff peaks form.